 The program considers all media and art forms, including but not limited to performances, installations, events, and cultural or educational programming.
 Proposed projects may temporarily or permanently enhance or enliven the downtown Chapel Hill environment; entertain or educate those who live, work or play there; or otherwise create an aesthetic, exciting, and/or culturally edifying experience of downtown.

 Windows on Chapel Hill - A collaborative year-long project with the Chapel Hill Downtown Partnership brought eye-catching pop-up art displays to downtown storefronts, promoted artists in our community and further established downtown Chapel Hill as a dynamic space for art.
-Three storefront projects occurred during the spring of 2013 (below), and the Partnership continues organizing new Windows on Chapel Hill exhibits each spring and summer:
+Three storefront projects occurred during the spring of 2013 (below), and the Partnership continued organizing new Windows on Chapel Hill exhibits through 2014:

 1. The Declaration Project by Stacey L. Kirby @ 419 West Franklin Street, Yates Motor Company Building.
 Since 2007, artist Stacey L. Kirby has played the part of a Local Declarations Officer in The Declaration Project, her ongoing "performative interaction" with the public.
-In her mobile vintage office space, Officer Kirby takes participants on an interactive exploration of self-identity through the creation of a bureaucratic paper trail.
-Kirby asks visitors to take part in a handwritten assessment of their "personal belongings" -- these declarations cards are then archived and travel with the project. www.stacey-kirby.com
+In her mobile vintage office space, Officer Kirby took participants on an interactive exploration of self-identity through the creation of a bureaucratic paper trail.
+Kirby asked visitors to take part in a handwritten assessment of their "personal belongings" -- these declarations cards were then archived and traveled with the project. www.stacey-kirby.com

 2. Depiction by Parasol B @ Vimala’s Curryblossom Café, 431 West Franklin Street.
-Depiction is an interactive installation that used multiple media ranging from the most traditional--paint, canvas, photography--to the newest of the new--smartphones, geo-locational information, crowd-sourcing and the web.
+Depiction was an interactive installation that used multiple media ranging from the most traditional -- paint, canvas, photography -- to the newest of the new -- smartphones, geo-locational information, crowd-sourcing and the web.
 Viewers of the Depiction paintings used their smartphones to scan barcode paintings and then followed instructions to find a variety of sites within walking distance in downtown Chapel Hill.
 At each site the viewer was given specific instructions, via barcode, to stage or compose a photo, using their smartphone, then submitted their photo to the resulting community-created photo collection.
 Parasol B also gave two guided tours in the spring of 2013. www.parasolb.com

 Painted Voices - Led by the Sacrificial Poets, area high school students worked at the Street Scene Teen Center during the spring of 2013 and embarked on a multi/mixed-media exploration of intergenerational oral history story capturing and retelling.
 During their interviews with the community the teens also learned about the ethics and responsibility of art, and the transformative power of storytelling through various artistic media.
 A final presentation and exhibition of the projects was presented at the Teen Center in June of 2013.